PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

       }
     EOF

 You can use range :ref:`operators <operators>` to filter the data.
-But what if you need get the events for the New Year 2023?
-Doing this filter ``events?duration=cs.2023-01-01`` will return an error because PostgreSQL needs an explicit cast to timestamp of the string value.
-A workaround would be to use a range starting and ending in the same date, like this:
+But, in this case, requesting a filter like ``events?duration=cs.2023-01-01`` will return an error, because PostgreSQL needs an explicit cast from string to timestamp.
+A workaround is to use a range starting and ending in the same date:

 .. tabs::